-The terms and conditions of employment described in this policy apply to full-time faculty employees (at least .75 FTE) who are excluded from the SCEA collective bargaining unit.
+The To specify the terms and conditions of employment described in this policy apply to for full-time and part-time professional staff employees who are excluded from the NSCPA collective bargaining unit.
+This policy does not apply to temporary employees or student employees.